AtlasOfLivingAustralia/bie-index/README.md

 The format support here aligns with the same format supported by the [ala-names-matching API](https://travis-ci.org/AtlasOfLivingAustralia/ala-name-matching).

 ### Basic example meta.xml

+Below is an example meta.xml that would be provided in a darwin core archive.

 ```xml
 <archive xmlns="http://rs.tdwg.org/dwc/text/" metadata="eml.xml">